Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 As such, runners who run their long runs and easy runs too hard are always flirting with the risk of overtraining because the accumulated fatigue drives the stress up in the body.

-Let’s say that a hard workout takes you from feeling 100% down to 60%.
-A full recovery doesn’t occur unless you’ve bounced back to nearly 100%.
+Let’s say a hard workout takes you from feeling 100% to 60%.
+A full recovery doesn’t occur unless you bounce back to nearly 100%.

-If your recovery run the day after the hard workout is run too fast and or is too intense, instead of coming back to 90-100% or so, you might recover only to about 80-85%.
+If your recovery run the day after the hard workout is too fast or too intense, instead of recovering to 90-100% or so, you might recover only to about 80-85%.

-This is problematic for two reasons: it decreases potential performance and increases the risk of overtraining.
+This is problematic because it decreases potential performance and increases the risk of overtraining.

 If you’ve only recovered to 80-85%, when it’s time to do the next hard speed workout, your body will already be starting at a reduced capacity–you only have 80-85% of your effort to give to the workout, instead of nearly 100%.